Vivid-VR: Distilling Concepts from Text-to-Video Diffusion Transformer for Photorealistic Video Restoration: Analysis and Discussions

 \subsection{Effect of the Concept Distillation Strategy}

-To mitigate distribution drift caused by imperfect multimodal alignment in training data, we introduce a concept distillation training strategy, that leverages the T2V base model to generate training data.
-To verify the effectiveness of this strategy, we disable the generated training data and train this baseline method only on the collected videos.
-The results in Table~\ref{tab:ablation-study}(e) show that the baseline method without the concept distillation strategy fails to achieve high-quality results and the performance degrades significantly ($1.47dB$ lower in DOVER).
-The visual results in Figure~\ref{fig:ablation-v2v}(f) confirms this, showing overly sharp textures due to distribution drift.
-For the similar reason, textures generated by STAR~\cite{xie2025star}, DOVE~\cite{chen2025dove} and SeedVR~\cite{wang2025seedvr} are also less realistic.
-In contrast, the proposed method adopting concept distillation strategy performs significantly better in terms of texture vividness and realism.
-In addition, as shown in Figure~\ref{fig:visual_compare_temporal}(f), the baseline method without the concept distillation strategy also suffers from a decline in temporal coherence.
-This verifies that our concept distillation method can facilitate video restoration in terms of both perceptual quality and temporal consistency.
+To mitigate distribution drift caused by imperfect multimodal alignment in training data, we introduce a concept distillation strategy, that leverages the T2V base model to generate training data.
+To verify its effectiveness, we disable the generated training data and train this baseline method only on the collected videos.
+Table~\ref{tab:ablation-study}(f) and Figure~\ref{fig:ablation-v2v}(e) show that the baseline method without the concept distillation strategy fails to achieve high-quality results, showing overly sharp textures due to distribution drift.
+For the similar reason, textures generated by STAR and SeedVR are also less realistic.
+In addition, the baseline method without the concept distillation also suffers from a decline in temporal coherence (see Figure~\ref{fig:visual_compare_temporal}(f)).
+This verifies that our concept distillation can facilitate video restoration in terms of both perceptual quality and temporal consistency.

+Furthermore, to verify whether using a more accurate VLM captioner could resolve the distribution drift problem, we conduct an ablation study: using the more advanced Qwen2.5-VL as VLM captioner for training data annotation.
+As evidenced by Table~\ref{tab:ablation-study}(g) and Figure~\ref{fig:ablation-v2v}(f), the more accurate VLM captioner (i.e., Qwen2.5-VL) also fails to completely eliminate the modality gap in the T2V model's latent space, demonstrating the persistence of distribution drift even with superior captioning models.